 Debt Settlement vs. Bankruptcy vs. Consumer Proposal – The Breakdown

-Debt settlement is an arrangement that involves a third party, usually a credit counsellor, making an offer to your creditors of a one-time, lump sum payment in exchange for a settlement of your debt.
-The lump sum payment offered can be anywhere between 20% and 80% of the full amount owing, although it’s usually closer to the latter of the two.
-Debt settlement doesn’t work in most cases, as the borrower needs to pay the lump sum upfront, and in most cases, people struggling to manage their monthly payments don’t have access to large sums of money.
+Debt settlement is an arrangement where a debt settlement company makes an offer to your creditors either for a one-time, lump-sum payment or smaller payments over time for less than what you owe.
+The lump-sum payment offered can be anywhere between 20% and 80% of the full amount owing, although it’s usually closer to the latter of the two.
+Your creditors must agree to the terms, though.
 Only unsecured debts, such as credit cards and consumer loans or lines of credit, can be included in a debt settlement.

 Benefits of Debt Settlement